andrewnovotny/andrewnovotny.github.io/_posts/2024-07-01-First-Post.markdown

 - Architecting a project management system
 - 3117mm PLA Stand (First use on HaloPPE)

-## Conclusion (h2)
+## Conclusion
 This is a general cross-section of my life thus far.
-More depth will be added at sporadic intervals through the miscellaneous stories and projects I post about in the future.
+More depth will be added at sporadic intervals through the miscellaneous stories and projects I share here.